Historian, Writer and Presenter

 Starting out as a researcher for BBC Radio 4, David was soon involved in producing and directing historical documentaries for the station, including Namibia: Genocide and the Second Reich, The Lost Pictures of Eugene Smith, and Abraham Lincoln: Saint or Sinner.
 From there he became a presenter for the BBC, appearing on documentaries including Civilisations, The World’s War: Forgotten Soldiers of Empire, and the BAFTA-winning Britain’s Forgotten Slave Owners.

 David’s book Black and British was accompanied by a BBC Two series of the same name which he both wrote and presented.
 His book looks at the global slave-trading empire of Britain, how the country's 19th century economic and industrial might was built on American slavery, and how modern society has been shaped as a result.
-David is also the author of Civilisations: First Contact/The Cult of Progress, The World's War and The Kaiser's Holocaust: Germany's Forgotten Genocide and the Colonial Roots of Nazism.
+David is also the author of Civilisations: First Contact/The Cult of Progress, The World's War, The Kaiser's Holocaust: Germany's Forgotten Genocide and the Colonial Roots of Nazism and Black History for Every Day of the Year.
 He regularly writes for The Guardian, has hosted the BBC’s The Civilisations Podcast, and is a regular contributor and commentator across broadcast media.

 © Copyright 2024 JLA.
 All rights reserved.